Semantic Artefacts Governance and Management

 Engineering Methodology

-Engineering Methodology comprises the development and maintenance processes, methods, and tools for managing semantic artefacts.
-The Engineering Methodology varies depending on the type of semantic artefacts under development, the strategy which would be either building them from scratch or reusing existing semantic artefacts, the associate domain, and the maturity level of infrastructure, data, tools, and processes in semantic artefact management.
-Despite this variety, Engineering Methodology structures activities, tasks, and operations into systematic and formal phases necessary for managing SA lifecycle such as conceptualization, encoding, and publication.
+Engineering Methodology comprises processes, methods, and tools for building semantic artefacts.
+The Methodology structures activities, tasks, and operations into systematic and formal phases necessary for developing semantic artefacts such as conceptualization, encoding, publication and maintenance.
 Initiatives could either develop their own methodology, workflows and related tools, customise all steps of SA lifecycle based on their requirements and objectives, or adapt existing methodology and utilise available tools and services to adhere to best practices and increase interoperability with others initiatives.
-Further details are referenced in FAIR-IMPACT’s T4.2.1, which produced a revised Linked Open Terms methodology (FAIR by design methodology) through identifying gaps in current practices for ontology engineering and proposing solutions to address them.
+Further details are referenced in FAIR-IMPACT’s T4.2.1, which produced a revised Linked Open Terms methodology (FAIR by design methodology).

 In the following, we highlight several key aspects of the semantic artefact lifecycle that should be addressed during the development, publication, maintenance, and consumption phases of a semantic artefact.
 These aspects represent primary topics that should be formalised through the Governance Framework introduced in the previous section.